ethereum/EIPs/EIPS/eip-draft_Pull_Oracle_Interface.md

 function whatIsStringID (string _description) public returns(bytes32 _id);
 }
 ```

-Consumers MUST coordinate with oracles to determine how to encode/decode results to and from `bytes`.
-For example, `abi.encode` and `abi.decode` may be used to implement a codec for results in Solidity. `receiveResult` SHOULD revert if the consumer receives an unexpected result format from the oracle.

 ## Rationale
 Currently deployed contracts require oracles and individual companies to build specific adapters for each implementation.
 Future builds by both oracle adapters and new companies can create a world where oracles are interchangeable.
 Diversity in oracle technology paired with oracle implementations being interchangeable can drastically increase security of oracle consumers since attacks on oracles can be minimized by projects utilizing multiple oracles in their design (averages, medians, etc.).